DrMicrobit/lllm_suit/README.md

 ![](./title.png)

-# Suitability of local LLMs for AI assisted coding
+# Suitability of local LLMs for AI assisted coding with cline

 ## TL;DR;